Please Select Your Location

 How can I use VR with glasses?

 Most VR headsets today are built with extra space around the eyes to fit prescription glasses.
-Some models even offer optional spacers to further increase lens-to-face clearance.
+Some models even offer optional gaskets or spacers to further increase lens-to-face clearance.

 A comfortable fit depends on a few factors: